Before you do anything else scroll down and watch this video by Drew on creating great time-lapses…. I’ll wait!

 If you’re a photographer or filmmaker, at some point you’ve found yourself piecing together thousands of stills to create motion videos.
 There’s something so mesmerizing about these films that piece together moments of time that create surreal animations of the everyday.
 However, producing great time-lapses takes lots of planning, practice and a bullet proof workflow.

-And people like me, well, we’ve watched a few YouTube videos, packed up gear, and spent hours shooting only become frustrated by the results.
+And photographers like me, well, we’ve watched a few YouTube videos, packed up gear, and spent hours shooting only become frustrated by the results.
 You’re not alone, it’s ok, I’ve been there too!
 As a matter of fact, the frustration of wasting hours shooting time-lapses is what began the conversations of how to get better here at PRO EDU.

 Many people think that shooting at f/8 or higher will be the way to go, but that’s simply not the case.
 Shoot wide open because it’s going to eliminate any sensor dust you might have on your sensor.

 Having 3 or more elements really makes your images more dynamic and more interesting to watch.
 This can include everything from people, clouds, cars and shadows in your frame.
-By doing so it will make your films much more eye catching.
+By doing so it will make your time lapse films much more eye catching.